 First, a definition of terms: a page is the physical page of the flip chart, and each page is successively longer than the preceding page.
 The length of the last page will always be 11 inches, and each previous page is sequentially shorter by 1/2 inch, which–except for the first page, which is the logo/title page–is the space at the bottom of the pages reserved for the subject heading footer.
 The subject heading footer is usually reversed type over a colored horizontal bar, which is also the “tab” you use to flip the pages up, similar to a calendar.
 When the flip chart is closed then only the front or A sides of the flip chart are visible.
 But when you open the flip chart you will be able to view two sides: the A side on the bottom and the B side on top.
 When both sides are thus visible then the resulting layout is called a spread.
 The content for a single topic can use both sides of a spread, if necessary.

-You should try to provide only enough content to fill the A side (see Figure 1, below).
-Although emergency phone numbers are typically printed on the back of the first page, or 1B, using only the A sides of the remaining pages will result in lower printing costs.
+Fill the A side (see Figure 1, below) with your content.
 Continue adding content to the A side of the page until you reach the bottom of the text box (see Figure 2).
-If you need more space for your content, you can move it to the side A of a higher-numbered page, toward the back of the flip chart.
-If you still can’t find enough room for your content, then you can start it up on the B side of the spread (see Figure 3).
-But if you keep your content brief, then having to use the B side of one or more pages, which would incur an additional fee for 2-sided printing for those pages.
+If you need more space for your content, consider moving it to the A side of a taller spread, toward the back of the flip chart.
+If you still can’t find enough room for your content, then you can start it up on the B side of a spread (see Figure 3).
+Unless the content is kept brief, then you may need to use the B side of one or more pages, which would incur an additional fee for 2-sided printing for those pages.

 If you are comfortable formatting your text in Word, then it’s best to use a minimum of styles: headings, subheadings, body text, level-1 bullets, and level-2 bullets.
 Be as consistent as possible in the use of these styles throughout your content.
 Following these guidelines will result in the lowest fees for the layout of your content in InDesign.
 EHS’s graphic designer has 30+ years worth of experience in formatting many types of documents in a variety of software programs, so rest assured that your flip chart content will be groomed and formatted quickly and to your complete satisfaction.